 5. Carrot Soup Recipes

 I love the flavour of a creamy carrot soup.
 Carrot soup is my son’s favourite.
 Some recipes use cream or yogurt, but

 dairy-free puréed carrot soup are still creamy because they include coconut milk or cashews to add to velvety

 texture.
 You will need a blender or a stick mixer to make these creamy carrot soup recipes.

 Gluten-free, Dairy-free Carrot Ginger Bisque from Silvana’s Kitchen

 Roasted Carrot Tomato Soup from Well Plated

 Mashed or puréed carrots can be added to recipes to add colour and a creamy texture.
-If you want to “hide” vegetables in a recipe, than mashing them and mixing them in is the easiest way.
+If you want to “hide” vegetables in a recipe, then mashing them and mixing them in is the easiest way.
 Mashed carrots can be added to many different types of recipes from dip to mac and cheese.
-Mashed carrots can also be served as a side dish.
+Of course, mashed carrots can also be served as a side dish.
 You can also added carrot purée to applesauce for added colour and vitamins.

 Roasted Carrot Hummus from Sun-kissed Kitchen